hashratez/Simple-ERC20-Company-Share-Token/README.md

-# Simple-Shares
-Simple ERC20 Equity Token
+# Simple-Shares -- Simpliest ERC20 Equity Token There Is.

 Very simple way to create a ERC 20 token set with 0 decimal places for no division.
 This cheap way to create non-fungible tokens to represent whole assests like a share of stock.
 Best or privately traded companies.